 Discussion

-The present study, while exploratory in nature, outlines the experiences of environmental science graduate students in obtaining the computational skills necessary to apply statistics in the context of their research.
-The themes identified for these experiences and their corresponding examples illustrate the experiences of each participant.
+The present study, while exploratory in nature, outlines the experiences of environmental science graduate students to shed light on the phenomenon of obtaining the computational skills necessary to apply statistics in the context of environmental science research.
+The themes identified and their corresponding examples illustrate the essence of the structure of the shared experience of these participants.
 These results help to eluminate the gaps that exist between the statistical computing skills these students acquire through their curriculum and the computing skills required for them to successfully implement statistics in their research.

 The expectation of coursework to be a primary source of statistical computing knowledge was not found for these participants.
-Indeed, when these graduate students encountered a statistical computing problem, they first pulled upon the knowledge they had acquired through their previous background experiences, graduate coursework and independent research, but this knowledge was often insufficient.
-Rather, the computational understandings that these students attributed to their statistics coursework were primarily low-level concepts, such as using built-in R functions, adding comments to their code, and limited trouble-shooting of error messages.
-Additionally, these concepts were said to only be fully understood through participants’ peer interactions, or as they were being implemented independently, within their own research.
+Though when these graduate students encountered a statistical computing problem, they would pull upon the knowledge they had acquired through their graduate coursework, but this knowledge was often insufficient.
+Rather, the computational understandings that these students attributed to their Statistics coursework were primarily low-level concepts, such as using built-in R functions, adding comments to their code, and limited trouble-shooting of error messages.
+Additionally, these concepts were said to only be fully understood through participants’ peer interactions, or as they were being implemented independently within their own research.

 Participants voiced the importance of their experiences performing independent research as having a substantial influence on their abilities to reason through and perform the computational tasks required for various statistical analyses.
-Through independent research, the participants were able to play with real-world data and applications outside of what they had encountered in the classroom.
+Through independent research, the participants were able to play with real-world data and applications more complex than what they had encountered in the classroom.
 The programming understandings developed during a student's independent research, in conjunction with peer collaboration, were described largely as high-level concepts, such as conditional statements, loop implementation, and user-defined functions.
-Students described their independent research as having opened the door to experiencing the unease that comes when one is asked to perform statistical computing tasks beyond one's knowledge, a feeling they had not experienced in their courses.
+Students described their independent research as having opened the door to experiencing the unease that comes when one is asked to perform statistical computing tasks beyond one's knowledge, a feeling they had not encountered in their courses.
 In these circumstances, students stated that they would ask for help from the people with whom they felt the most comfortable.

 In a direct connection to the participants' discomfort in asking for help from an adviser, the theme of a singular consultant emerged.
 These singular consultants served as an “all-knowing” individual, from whom the participants had either had the “best” experiences with, where the individual spent the necessary time to explain the concepts, or the consultant had always been capable of providing the participant with a solution to their problem.
 These individuals served as the first line of defense when statistical computing problems arose, where participants were both able to seek computational help and acquire new computational skills and understandings through their interactions.
 If due to time or physical constraints, this consultant was unavailable to the graduate student, these students then turned to their peers.